shanebp/BP-Messages-Tool/readme.txt

 Occasionally, there is a need to respond to member complaints about another member harassing them via abusive messages.

 This tool allows site administrators to review the messages of any member.
 They can also delete Message Threads.

+NOTE: There is no UNDO for delete operations.

 It provides a wp-admin screen available via Tools > BP Messages.